 1.3 Globalisation: a force for good in football?

-Revisit the second half of the ‘Business of Football’ video (from 05:56 on the time display) in which ideas about the global spread of football broadcasting and the possibility of digital interconnections between fans are explored.
+Revisit the second half of the ‘Business of Football’ video which you watched in Week 1 (from 05:56 on the time display) in which ideas about the global spread of football broadcasting and the possibility of digital interconnections between fans are explored.
 A chairman of a Premiership club might view the globalisation of football broadcasting differently from a chairman of a Championship club due to the way broadcasting revenues are distributed.

-Now listen to a professor’s perspective.
+Now listen to a.
 Susan Segal Hall (former Professor of International Strategy with The Open University Business School) explores the arguments for and against globalisation being a good thing for business generally.
 As you are listening consider which of the points she raises would be relevant to the owner of a Championship club.

 Activity 3 Your own research

-Using the internet (putting ‘football globalisation’ into Google is a good place to start) see what you can find on this subject.
+Using the internet (putting ‘football globalisation’ into a search engine is a good place to start) see what you can find on this subject.
 Use your findings to inform your own ideas about the benefits and disadvantages of globalisation for the football industry.